smartdevicelink/sdl_server_guides/docs/Getting Started/API/index.md

 These are the API routes that the Policy Server exposes.

 ### `POST /login`
-If basic authentication is enabled, the Policy Server UI open a login page on startup which will call this route.
+If basic authentication is enabled, the Policy Server UI opens a login page on startup which will call this route.
 The Policy Server will then validate that the entered password matches the one set up by the server maintainer.

 ---
 ### `GET /applications` & `GET /groups` & `GET /messages`